-Many of the group's consulting services are geared toward promoting sustainability, including improving working practices, boosting employees' skills, maintaining and expanding employment, and business continuity planning.
-One of our initiatives that adds momentum to efforts to boost sustainability is the Great Company Awards.
-The Great Company Awards function to reward companies that combine profitability and growth potential with social responsibility.
-Every year at our National Management Strategy Seminar Conference, we select the companies from among our clients that have not only performed well in terms of profits, but that have also made outstanding contributions to the community.
+One of our initiatives that adds momentum to efforts to boost sustainability is the Sustainable Growth Company Awards.
+The Sustainable Growth Company Awards function to reward companies that combine profitability and growth potential with social responsibility.
+Every year at our National Management Strategy Seminar Conference, we acknowledge companies that have not only performed well in terms of profits, but that have also made outstanding contributions to the community.